anti-software/anticorp-wiki/content/posts/hp_printing.md

 # bookComments: false
 # bookSearchExclude: false
 ---
+from @iceman

 Learn how to setup printing services on Arch Linux for HP based printers connected via USB

+This is mostly for hplip dependent printers, usually there's a package for your printer either on aur or the official repositories.
+Check the wiki before you follow this guide.
+The content was written well over 2 years ago, as a more of a "note" rather than being a "tutorial/guide".

 1. Connect your printer
 2. Installing CUPS and other required stuff